Here’s the new Democratic plan for $1,400 stimulus checks

 Democrats are separately pushing a child tax benefit that would provide over the course of a year $3,600 per children under 6 and $3,000 per child aged 6 to 17.
 A version of that plan is expected in the final agreement.

-When could the payments starting going out?
+When could the payments start going out?

 The new round of $1,400 payments would not go out until after Congress passes its broad relief package.
 The timing on that effort remains unclear, but White House officials have said they are determined to pass the legislation before mid-March — when millions of jobless Americans would begin losing unemployment benefits if Congress does not act to prevent it.